justinhxy/ITFC/README.md

 ![Algorithm Flowchart](f1.png)

 ## 2. Environment Setup
-To ensure reproducible and comparable results, we employed 5-fold cross-validation in all experiments, validating the model's stability and generalization while maintaining a consistent random seed for data splitting.
  We conducted our experiments using the PyTorch 2.0 framework, utilizing a single NVIDIA A100 80 GB GPU for computational efficiency.
 The model was trained from scratch over two distinct stages, each consisting of 200 epochs, with a batch size of 8 to effectively manage the data.
 We optimized the model parameters using the Adam algorithm, setting the learning rate to 0.0001 to ensure precise adjustments during training.

 ### Installation